HudaSale7/Memory-Game/README.md

 # Memory-Game
-Memory game written in JavaScript language
+- Memory game written in JavaScript language.
+- The game starts with 20 box with different images each image appears in 2 boxes the player should match identical boxes
 ## ScreenShots from Game
 - Starting of Game